amd-jnovotny/rccl/docs/how-to/troubleshooting-rccl.rst

    .. note::

-      Depending on the MPI library you are using, you might need to modify the ``mpirun`` command.
+      Depending on the MPI library you're using, you might need to modify the ``mpirun`` command.

 .. _analyze-performance-info: